UKCloud/documentation/articles/draas/draas-faq.md

 Yes, all licensing for Zerto used within Disaster Recovery as a Service is included.

 The price of Disaster Recovery as a Service is based on the storage tier that the VM is being replicated to.
-For more information please see the Disaster Recovery as a Service Service Definition.
+For more information please see the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).

 ### What connectivity options do I have?